Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Conclusion

 \section{Conclusion}

 In this paper we have presented the methods by which we detect and verify a sample of \Mgii absorption systems in the data collected during the Survey Validation phase of the DESI survey.
-We model these absorption systems by first identifying possible systems in smoothed residuals and then characterizing them using MCMC.
+We model these absorption systems by first identifying possible systems in smoothed residuals and then characterizing them using Gaussian lines profiles in an MCMC process.
 In total we have characterized \FinalSample absorption systems in 16{,}707 unique quasar spectra.
 The parent quasar catalogs utilized in this study contain \ParentQSO entries, implying that 20.1\% of DESI quasars will contain an identifiable \Mgii absorber.
 The total number of expected identifiable absorbers will then be equal to 28.8\% the total number of observed quasars (accounting for spectra with multiple absorbers).
 Assuming that DESI ultimately obtains spectra for 3 million quasars, our pilot study implies that DESI will eventually compile a sample of over 800{,}000 \Mgii absorption systems across $\sim$560{,}000 quasar spectra --- by far the largest such sample ever constructed.

 The statistics of this catalog, a 99.1\% purity and 82.6\% completeness have been verified through the visual inspection of a subset of absorbers as well as the reanalysis of lower signal-to-noise spectra of objects for which absorption systems have been detected.

-In future catalog releases we will aim to increase the completeness of this sample, either by reducing the doublet signal-to-noise threshold or by introducing an additional detection step that can recover \Mgii absorbers that currently escape detection due to high noise or unusual features.
+The estimated purity of this catalog (99.1\%), as well as the various factors affecting its completeness have been characterized through the visual inspection of a subset of absorbers, as well as the reanalysis of lower signal-to-noise spectra, and the construction of mock \Mgii absorbers.
+In future catalog releases we will aim to increase the completeness of this sample, either by reducing the doublet signal-to-noise threshold or by introducing an additional detection step that can recover \Mgii absorbers that currently escape detection due to high noise or unusual features, such as the high W$_0^{\lambda 2796}$ systems potentially missed due to line blending.
 This goal will of course require the careful balancing of completeness and purity --- for this first catalog release we have chosen to favor a catalog with high purity.

 Additionally, we have made the choice at this time to group absorbers that appear to have physically impossible redshifts --- i.e.\ those that would suggest the absorption system to be farther from the observer than the quasar --- into a separate catalog.
 Such systems account for roughly 1.3\% of detected absorbers.
 From visual inspection of such systems we find that after applying the purity cuts described in \S2.3 around 40\% of these systems are true \Mgii absorbers with incorrect background quasar redshifts.
 We anticipate exploring the possibility of using these systems to improve DESI quasar redshifts.